-amendment process.
+As a separate practical matter, it is worth noting that repealing the Twenty-Third Amendment will itself require a constitutional amendment.
+Thus, despite the appeal of H.R.
+51 as a legislative resolution to D.C. statehood, the Act would not foreclose the need to engage in the amendment process.
 However, given the interest in ensuring fairly appointed electors, Congress should have a strong incentive to begin the expedited procedures for repealing the Twenty-Third Amendment.

-iv.
-Minimum Requirements of Statehood
+iv.Minimum Requirements of Statehood

-One final argument has been made against D.C. statehood, namely that the new state "effectively lacks the minimum requirements to become a state."
-This argument takes the premise that "[t]here are . . . certain effective minimum requirements defining a 'state eligible for admission to the Union, which are not found in the Constitution."
-For example, statehood detractors argue that a state must have a large enough population and enough resources to support a state government and uphold its share of the cost of the federal government.
-Second, critics argue that any new state must have sufficiently diverse interests to function as "a proper Madisonian society."
-Only then, in this view, could the state serve as an appropriate counterweight to federal authority.
+One final argument has been made against D.C. statehood, namely that the new state "effectively lacks the minimum requirements to become a state."121 This argument takes the premise that "[t]here are . . . certain effective minimum requirements defining a 'state eligible for admission to the Union, which are not found in the Constitution."122 For example, statehood detractors argue that a state must have a large enough population and enough resources to support a state government and uphold its share of the cost of the federal government.123 Second, critics argue that any new state must have sufficiently diverse interests to function as "a proper Madisonian society."124 Only then, in this view, could the state serve as an appropriate counterweight to federal authority.125

-In essence, opponents of D.C. statehood argue that it is "too small, too poor, and too identified with the federal government" to satisfy these requirements.
-However, as explained, there are no explicit requirements for statehood other than states should not be formed from within or by joining lands of states without those states' consent and must have "a republican form of government."
-This has led Professor Raven-Hansen to characterize the argument as "strictly a political one, dressed up in constitutional garb."
+In essence, opponents of D.C. statehood argue that it is "too small, too poor, and too identified with the federal government" to satisfy these requirements.126 However, as explained, there are no explicit requirements for statehood other than states should not be formed from within or by joining lands of states without those states' consent and must have "a republican form of government."
+This has led Professor Raven-Hansen to characterize the argument as "strictly a political one, dressed up in constitutional garb."127

-To the extent there is any authority requiring sufficient population and financial viability for statehood, it can only be found in a House Committee report on Alaskan statehood prepared in 1957.
-That report describes these requirements as "historical standards" and "traditionally accepted requirements for statehood."
-However, they are not implicit constitutional requirements.
-They have not even been strictly applied as historical standards.
+To the extent there is any authority requiring sufficient population and financial viability for statehood, it can only be found in a House Committee report on Alaskan statehood prepared in 1957.128 That report describes these requirements as "historical standards" and "traditionally accepted requirements for statehood."129 However, they are not implicit